Lava-Iris/WebWhisper/README.md

 * Acceptance Criteria:
     * The extension should support multiple languages (e.g., English, Spanish, French) for voice commands.
     * Users should be able to switch language settings from the extension’s settings page.
-8. Hands-Free Navigation for Accessibility
-* As a user, I want the extension to provide enhanced accessibility features for hands-free web browsing to support users with disabilities.
-* Acceptance Criteria:
-    * The extension should be usable by people with physical disabilities (e.g., motor impairments).
-    * Features should include simple navigation, large text reading, and integration with screen readers.
-9. Privacy and Data Security for Voice Commands
+8. Privacy and Data Security for Voice Commands
 * As a user, I want to ensure that my voice data is secure and not stored or misused by the extension.
 * Acceptance Criteria:
     * The extension should not record or save any voice data unless explicitly allowed by the user.